 The company did not meet its revenue projections in H1 2021 due to delayed B2C activity, the geopolitical situation in Ghana, and delays in the Negev and Galilee projects.
-However, the company is making concerted efforts to expand its operations in the U.S. and Africa.
-In light of this, we are updating the target price of the share to NIS 5.6.
-In the next quarter, we will update the target price in accordance with the company's progress.
+However, the company is making concerted efforts to expand its operations in the U.S., North America, and Africa.